garywill/BigSearch/src/README.md

 ## For Developers

-> We encourage user to submit their customized search engines data to us after they format as JSON.
+> We encourage user to submit their customized search engines data to source code after they format as JSON (submit to file `enginesdata.js`).
 Search engines data is AGPL licensed FLOSS.

-> If you want some search engines to be included by us, add/submit it to `enginesdata.js`.
-It is the core data of Big Search.

 ### What's Next Step